-Examining all round, he saw a place raised by seven stairsteps, from which issued a great noise from voices.
-He went up to it, saying, 'O God! favour my project, and let me come safe and sound out of here.
+Examining all round, he saw a place raised by seven stair-steps, from which issued a great noise from voices.
+He went up to it, saying, "O God! favour my project, and let me come safe and sound out of here.

-He mounted the first step, saying, 'In the name of God the compassionate and merciful!'
-Then he began to look at the steps, which were of variously coloured marble - black, red, white, yellow, green and other shades.
+He mounted on the first step, saying, "In the name of God the mild and merciful!"
+Then be began to look at the steps, which were of variously coloured marble-black, red, white, yellow, green and other shades.

-Mounting the second step, he said, 'He whom God helps is invincible!'
+Mounting the second step, he said, "He whom God helps is invincible!"

-On the third step he said, 'With the aid of God the victory is near.'
+On the third step he said, "With the aid of God the victory is near."

-And on the fourth, 'I have asked victory of God, who is the most puissant auxiliary.'
+And on the fourth, "I have asked for victory of God, who is the most puissant auxiliary."

-Finally he mounted the fifth, sixth, and seventh steps, invoking the prophet (with whom be the mercy and salvation of God).
+Finally he mounted the fifth, sixth, and seventh step invoking the prophet (with whom be the mercy and salvation of God).

-He then arrived at the curtain hanging at the entrance; it was of red brocade.
+He arrived then at the curtain hanging at the entrance; it was of red brocade.
 From there he examined the room, which was bathed in light, filled with many chandeliers, and candles burning in golden sconces.
 In the middle of this saloon played a jet of musk-water.
-A tablecloth extended from end to end, covered with sundry meats and fruits.
+A table-cloth extended from end to end,1 covered with sundry meats and fruits.

 The saloon was provided with gilt furniture, the splendour of which dazzled the eye.
-In fact, everywhere, there were ornaments of all kinds.
+In fact, everywhere there were ornaments of all kinds.

-On looking closer the King ascertained that round the tablecloth there were twelve maidens and seven women, all like moons; he was astonished at their beauty and grace.
-There were likewise with them seven negroes and this sight filled him with surprise.
-His attention was above all attracted by a woman like the full moon, of perfect beauty, with black eyes, oval cheeks, and a lithe and graceful waist; she humbled the hearts of those who became enamoured of her.
+On looking closer the King ascertained that round that table-cloth there were twelve maidens and seven women, all like moons; he was astonished at their beauty and grace.
+There were likewise with them seven negroes, and this view filled him with surprise.
+His attention was above all attracted by a woman like the full moon, of perfect beauty, with black eyes, oval cheeks, and a lithe and graceful waist; she humbled the hearts of those who got enamoured with her.